 Bring out the potatoes.
 Give them a turn with a large spatula.
 Put them back into the oven in the reverse position from last time.

-Crank up the heat on the steamer pot a little and add the asparagus in a steamer basket.
+Crank up the heat on the steamer pot a little and add the asparagus to a steamer basket.
 These should take about ten minutes.
 When done, sprinkle on a little salt and balsamic vinegar.
 Re-cover to keep warm.

 Check the chicken’s temperature and make sure it’s done.
 Remove the dish from the oven and let rest for at least 10 minutes.
 Meanwhile, remove the potatoes and give them a stir.

 It may seem like that took a while.
 But for all that, it really is not that much time.
 You can vary it with any vegetables you like.
-Find the recipe format version on the Recipes page or choosing the link above.
+Find the recipe format version on the Recipes page or choose the link above.